simon-engledew/ijsongenerators/README.md

     print(sessions[0]['username'])
 ```

-This will yield resolved Python objects, so make sure the search describes the exact part of the document you are interested in.
+This will yield resolved Python objects, so make sure the search describes the exact part(s) of the document you are interested in.